Ship From Store Strategy

 - Allows for exclusive and inclusive allocation of category and/or discrete SKU by site or groups of site (e.g., Do not ship items with a “glass” designation from stores because they are prone to breaking; Do not ship hazardous materials from store; flag items as clearance and do not ship)

 When possible, the objective of rule-based fulfillment should be to fill complete orders from a distribution center node if it is a multi-line order and the closest proximity to the customer.
 This aim comes from a desire to minimize splitting orders when possible.
 This is especially true if the retailer is subsidizing shipping, which erodes margins.

-Here are optimal ways to handle fulfillment for different types of orders:
+Here are optimal ways to handle ship from store fulfillment for different types of orders: